urql-graphql/urql/src/content/docs/getting-started.md

 used to manage data, requests, the cache, and other things.
 It's the "heart" of `urql` and holds all of its core logic.

-This example creates a `Client`, passes it a GraphQL API's URL, and provides it using the `<Provider>`.
+This example creates a `Client`, passes it the URL of a GraphQL API, and provides it using the `<Provider>`.

 ```jsx